-Board of Trustee or Graduate College Tuition Waiver (GCTW)
+Board of Trustees (BOT) or Graduate College Tuition Waivers

-Individual programs and/or the Graduate College select recipients of waivers.
-The OSFA does not determine recipients of waivers, but they are paid via the OSFA.
-To be eligible for the tuition waiver, a student must be enrolled in a degree seeking program and be registered for at least 12 or more hours during the fall and spring semesters (6 or more during summer) at the end of the add/drop period each term.
-The student must remain registered for 12 or more hours throughout the term and not have a waiver from any other source.
+Board of Trustees (BOT) waivers are allotted by the Graduate College and awarded to students by the individual graduate programs.
+The Graduate College will also separately award Graduate College Tuition Waivers to students with qualifying fellowships/traineeships.
+The OSFA does not determine recipients of waivers, but the waivers are paid via the OSFA.
+To be eligible for the tuition waiver to pay, a student must be enrolled in a degree seeking program and be registered for at least 12 or more hours during the fall and spring semesters (6 or more during summer) at the end of the add/drop period each term.
+The student must remain registered for 12 or more hours throughout the term.
+BOT waiver recipients must NOT have eligibility for a waiver from any other source (for example, an assistantship waiver) in order to remain eligible for the BOT waiver.
+Graduate College Tuition Waiver recipients may have another waiver source, but only one waiver can be paid.
 If a student receives a waiver, his/her loan eligibility may be affected.
-For more detailed information about Board of Trustee or Graduate College Tuition Waiver (GCTW's), please see the Graduate College website.
+For more detailed information about Board of Trustees or Graduate College Tuition Waivers, please see the Graduate College website.

 If you will be receiving a waiver, you will need to report it the OSFA once you receive your financial aid award notification via your electronic award letter.

 The Child of Employee 50% Tuition Waiver (CETW) is available for undergraduate children of Illinois senior public university employees at participant schools.
 Fees and charges other than tuition are not included in this waiver.
 For detailed information about the policy, eligibility, and application for the CETW waiver, please visit the Human Resource website.